-To replace one of these bulbs, do the following:
+To replace one of these bulbs:

-- 1. Open the trunk.
-See Trunk on page 106 for more information. - 2.
+- Open the trunk.
+See Trunk on page 2-13 for more information. - 2.
 Remove the convenience net, if the vehicle has one. - 3.
 Remove the plastic wing nuts retaining the trunk trim. - 4.
 Pull back the trunk trim.

-5. Remove the three hex nuts holding the taillamp assembly in place.
+- Remove the three hex nuts holding the taillamp assembly in place. - 6.
+Pull out the taillamp assembly. - 7.
+Turn the bulb socket counterclockwise and pull it straight out to remove it.

-- 6. Pull out the taillamp assembly. - 7.
-Turn the bulb socket counterclockwise and pull it straight out to remove it. - 8.
-Replace the old bulb with a new one. - 9.
-Turn the bulb socket clockwise to reinstall. - 10.
-Reverse these steps to reinstall the taillamp assembly.
+- 8. Replace the old bulb with a new one. - 9.
+Turn the bulb socket clockwise to reinstall. - Reverse these steps to reinstall the taillamp assembly.